Ceramic Dictionary

 Click on the title to see more images

-In the photo there are two pips, the big one was industrially made and the small one molded from it.
+In the photo there are two spurs, the big one was industrially made and the small one molded from it.
 They are in front of a pen drive to show how small they are.

 TO USE THE MOLD

-USING THE PIPS
+USING THE SPURS

 ca: MOTLLE: 3 Làmines